Welcome!

 Let’s get started!

-Section 1: Foundations of Digital World
+Section 1: Foundations of the Digital World

 This section starts with a brief history of advertising, rise of mass media, and how marketing has changed in the digital age.
 Next, we’ll cover the core theories of the online world like Metcalfe’s Law, Everett Rogers’ Diffusion of Innovations, Adoption Curves, Dunbar’s number, and Moore’s Law.